-The Middle-Class Takeover of Bilingual Schools
+The Intrusion of White Families Into Bilingual Schools

 In other words, if integrated, two-way dual-immersion programs make multilingualism more appealing to English-speaking families, they can also shift these programs’ focus away from educational equity for English learners.
 Left unchecked, demand from privileged, English-dominant families can push ELs and their families out of multilingual schools and convert two-way dual-immersion programs into one-way programs that exclusively serve English-speaking children.
 In some places, this ultimately results in a system in which English-dominant students get access to Spanish-English dual-immersion programs, while native Spanish-speaking students are consigned to English-only programs.

 Mykytyn explained how that happens.
 “When something tips to becoming ‘the cool school,’ the cool thing, the next thing you can get for your kid—that’s the problem,” she said.
-“So individual schools, in order to increase their enrollment in some places, will start a dual language program with the best intentions.
+“So individual schools, in order to increase their enrollment in some places, will start a dual-language program with the best intentions.
 Pretty soon … the privileged kids get more privileges.”

 In many cases, this problem stems from cities’ gentrifying real-estate patterns.
 Most U.S. elementary schools enroll students based on their home addresses.
 If you live in a school’s surrounding neighborhood, you have purchased the “right” to send your children there.
 Trouble is, the real-estate market can very easily—and very quickly—put neighborhood public schools’ programs out of financial reach for the families of EL children: Their child poverty rate is about 10 points higher than the poverty rate of English-dominant families.
 If a two-way dual-immersion program designed to serve equal numbers of ELs and native English-speaking students starts attracting attention amongst other privileged families, that increased demand for houses in the neighborhood can contribute to rising housing costs that push out ELs’ families.